Eschatologue/CM_wiki/docs/class/monk/index.md

 When you are subjected to an effect that allows you to make a Dexterity saving throw to take only half damage, you instead take no damage if you succeed on the saving throw, and only half damage if you fail.

-You don’t benefit from this feature if you have the Incapacitated condition.
+You don't benefit from this feature if you have the Incapacitated condition.

 ## Level 9: Acrobatic Movement

-While you aren’t wearing armor or wielding a Shield, you gain the ability to move along vertical surfaces and across liquids on your turn without falling during the movement.
+While you aren't wearing armor or wielding a Shield, you gain the ability to move along vertical surfaces and across liquids on your turn without falling during the movement.

 ## Level 10: Heightened Discipline